colin-gourlay/sundown-sessions/src/content/artists/i/isa-and-the-filthy-tongues.md

 [a5372625] - Vocals, [a760038] - Drums, [a760041] - Guitar and [a1048296] - Bassist.

-Derek Kelly
-Martin Metcalfe
-Fin Wilson
+### Current Lineup

-Stacey Chavis
+Derek Kelly, Martin Metcalfe, Fin Wilson, Stacey Chavis